The 5, 4, 3, 2, 1 of a Future for Opera

 “The real voyage of discovery consists not in seeking new landscapes but in having new eyes.”
 Marcel Proust

-What is the ONE secret ingredient that makes an opera?
+What is the ONE secret ingredient that mutates an opera to become an “Original Opera?”

 We hear it a lot: opera is the powerful union of music, drama, literature and theater.
 But what force holds them all together?
 My answer above situates opera in the context of all dramatic forms.
 It has less to do with what opera has been, could have been, or could be but with more what it must be.
 It’s a question of opera’s dramatic authenticity.